eduardz/iptables-docker/README.md

 Control docker from iptables

-Add allowed ports from running containers (ss | grep docker)
+Add allowed ports in iptables with for loop from running containers (ss | grep docker)